eyjohn/evdev.me/_posts/2019-11-09-automated-deployment-with-brigade.md

 ### Building this website

-This website is built using Jekyll, which is basically the process of running `jekyll build` to convert the source files (found on [evdev.me GitHub repository](https://github.com/eyjohn/evdev.me)) into static assets that can be deployed into any web hosting provider.
-You cna find more details on how this website is built on my earlier post [Making this website with Jekyll]({% post_url 2019-07-07-making-this-website-with-jekyll %}).
+This website is built using Jekyll, which is essentially the process of running `jekyll build` to convert the source files (found on [evdev.me GitHub repository](https://github.com/eyjohn/evdev.me)) into static assets that can be deployed into any web hosting provider.
+You can find more details on how this website is built on my earlier post [Making this website with Jekyll]({% post_url 2019-07-07-making-this-website-with-jekyll %}).

 ### Hosting and Deployment

 I use [Google's Firebase Hosting](https://firebase.google.com/products/hosting/) for this website as it offers secure (HTTPS) web-hosting, caches your content globally for faster access and most importantly, it comes with a free tier that's more than enough for me.
-Although this post uses Firebase CLI for deployment, using an alternative hosting, such as uploading files over FTP/SCP should be fairly similar.
-It's worth noting that this type of website can easily be hosted on GitHub pages, but I chose to use my own hosting as I wanted to set up my own build and deployment process.
+Although this post uses Firebase CLI for deployment, using an alternative deployment hosting solution, such as uploading files over FTP/SCP should be fairly similar.
+It's worth noting that this type of website can easily be hosted on GitHub pages, but I chose to set up the deployment and hosting myself as a learning exercise.

 ### Brigade

-[Brigade](https://brigade.sh/) is an event driven scripting framework designed to work for containers which is well suited to continuous integration or to initiate continuous deployment.
-This post uses the Brigade instance configured with GitHub integration as set up in my earlier post [Setting up a Kubernetes Cluster for Development and Production]({% post_url 2019-10-27-setting-up-development-and-production-kubernetes-cluster %})
+[Brigade](https://brigade.sh/) is an event-driven scripting framework designed to work with containers and is well suited to continuous integration or to initiate continuous deployment.
+This post uses the Brigade instance configured with GitHub integration as set up in my earlier post [Setting up a Kubernetes Cluster for Development and Production]({% post_url 2019-10-27-setting-up-development-and-production-kubernetes-cluster %}).

 ## Continuous integration workflow

-For this project I decided to use a simple workflow of building and deploying my website upon every push to some protected branches:
+For this project I decided to use a simple workflow of building and deploying my website upon every push to some predetermined branches:

 - **master** - main website
-- **staging** - staging version for manually validating changes
+- **staging** - staging version for manually previewing changes

-Brigade lets you define more complex workflows such as PR validation by running test suites or other tools.
-However, these are unnecessary for this type of project and I only really need brigade to trigger my deployment pipeline.
+Brigade lets you define more complex workflows such as pull request validation by running test suites or other tools.
+However, these are unnecessary for this type of project and I only really need Brigade to trigger my deployment pipeline.

 ## Setting up Brigade Project